-When you think about it, the government allows you to put a ton of money into tax-advantaged accounts.
-You just wouldn’t know it at first glance.
+The government allows you to put a ton of money into tax-advantaged accounts – you just wouldn’t know it at first glance.
 Technically, a traditional or Roth IRA is the only tax-advantaged account that every working person in the US has access to.
-As of 2018, the max contribution per person to those accounts is $5,500 per year.
-It’s a start, but someone saving only $5,500 per year will be saving for a long, long time.
+As of 2021, the max contribution per person to those accounts is $6,000 per year.
+It’s a start, but someone saving only $6,000 per year will likely be saving for a long time.

-Luckily, there are a ton more ways to save in tax-advantaged accounts beyond just the IRA.
+Luckily, there are many other ways to save money in tax-advantaged accounts beyond the IRA or Roth IRA.
 You just need to think about what you need to do in order to gain access to the additional tax-advantaged space.
-Admittedly, it takes a lot of work and some unique working situations in order to put away a ridiculous amount of money in this manner.
-Still, most people with totally normal working situations should be able to save much more than they probably think.
+Admittedly, it takes a lot of work and some unique working situations in order to put away a ridiculous sum of money in this manner.
+Still, most people with totally normal working situations should be able to save more than they probably think.
 This post will take a look at just how much someone could potentially save into tax-advantaged accounts.

-Since we’re about reaching financial independence here, I’m going to assume, for purposes of this article, that everyone is under 50 years old.
-The government, being the nice folks that they are, let you sock away a little bit more money when you get older. ut if you’re reading this and you’re younger, hopefully, you’ll be in a position where you don’t even need to save money when you’re older.
-Thus, the over 50 catch up contributions won’t even matter anyway.
+Since we’re about reaching financial independence here, I’m going to assume for purposes of this article that everyone is under 50 years old.
+The government, being the nice folks that they are, lets you sock away a little bit more money when you get older.
+But if you’re reading this and you’re younger, hopefully, you’ll be in a position where you don’t even need to save money when you’re older.
+Thus, the over 50 catch-up contributions won’t even matter anyway.

 The Standard Tax-Advantaged Accounts